 It seems obvious, but adding a subscription CTA to the end of your videos is one of the best ways to generate more YouTube subscribers.
 After your viewers watch your entire video, they'll determine if they want to keep watching more of your videos, so to maximize your subscriber growth using CTAs, consider keeping them at the end.

-4. Optimize your videos for relevant keywords.
+4. Optimize your videos.

 You should also check out the most popular queries guiding viewers to your videos, which you can find on YouTube's Search Report.
 If these queries are slightly different than your video's topic, consider updating your video to fill these content gaps and adding these keywords to your metadata.
 If there's a stark difference between your topics and the queries guiding viewers to your videos, consider making brand new videos about these popular queries.

 5. Create beautiful thumbnails.